Ed Sheeran Songs Dominate Music Charts

 As songs from Ed Sheeran’s new album seem to be blasting from literally everywhere – night clubs, shopping malls, and even public restrooms – the British redhead is smashing music records both inside and outside his native United Kingdom.

-Ed Sheeran’s songs are currently controlling nine out of 10 spots in the U.K. charts, according to Forbes, which is something not many artists have accomplished in their lifetime.
+Ed Sheeran songs are currently controlling nine out of 10 spots in the U.K. charts, according to Forbes, which is something not many artists have accomplished in their lifetime.

 While Ed Sheeran’s “Shape Of You” has topped both U.K. and U.S. music charts (not to mention other countries) for nine consecutive weeks now, the singer holds another eight spots within the top 10 thresholds in the U.K. chart.
 Ed Sheeran songs that smash the chart’s top three are “Shape Of You,” “Galway Girl,” and “Castle On The Hill,” which was released the same day the British singer dropped his chart-topper in January.

-In fact, Ed Sheeran songs “Shape Of You” and “Castle On The Hill” debuted at No. 1 and No. 2 respectively, back in January, making Ed Sheeran the first artist in the U.K. to have two of his songs at the two top spots in their debut week.
+In fact, Ed Sheeran songs “Shape Of You” and “Castle On The Hill” debuted at No. 1 and No. 2 respectively, back in January, making Ed Sheeran the first artist in the U.K. to have two of his songs at the two top spots in the debut week.

 Why Ed Sheeran's "Shape of You" is one of the most dominant #Hot100 No. 1 hits of the last 25 years https://t.co/IToMC0zJ0h pic.twitter.com/0MyZNusksO